In some instances, the Fugitive Felon Computer Match (FFCM) identifies an incorrect

 they never had an outstanding warrant.
 The beneficiary may protest during the due

 process period, or after the suspension has occurred if they do not have an outstanding

 warrant.
 (For information on the Advance Notice of Proposed Suspension and the due

 The chart provides instructions on processing warrant information for situations where

-the beneficiary states that he or she does not have a warrant (e.g., EVS code of “A”
+the beneficiary states that they do not have a warrant (e.g., EVS code of “A” or a

 BENEFICIARY IN CURRENT PAY WHEN PROTEST IS RECEIVED BY SSA (due process period has

 Update the FFDG screen on the FFSCF, and enter a PROTEST DATE (the date the beneficiary

 contacted SSA to protest).
 The PROTEST DATE stops the fugitive suspension from occurring

 when the due process period matures.
 Go to step 3.